omkarfadtare965/CodeChef/README.md

 - ___High degree of MLOps:___ Almost everything is automated, including data collection, model retraining, deployment, and monitoring, with minimal human involvement.

 ## Machine learning pipeline:
 - An ML (Machine Learning) pipeline is a step-by-step process that automates the flow of data through a machine learning model.
-It typically include stages like data collection, data preprocessing, feature engineering, model training, model evaluation, and deployment.
-The pipeline ensures that each step is executed in order and can be repeated reliably, making the entire machine-learning process more efficient and scalable.
+It typically includes stages such as data collection, data preprocessing, feature engineering, model training, model evaluation, and deployment.
+The pipeline ensures that each step is executed in the correct order and can be reliably repeated, making the entire machine-learning process more efficient and scalable.

 __DAG (Directed Acyclic Graph):__
 - DAG is a powerful tool for structuring the ML pipeline.